The Triangle Condition for the Marked Random Connection Model: Introduction

-All of the above papers crucially rely on the independence of edge occupation.
-In the present work, we establish the triangle condition for \emph{dependent} percolation models.
+The present work establishes the triangle condition for a class of \emph{dependent} percolation models, and thus shows that the critical exponents do not change.
 Mean-field bounds on some critical exponents were proven recently in the context of Boolean percolation \cite{DewMui}, but a proof of the triangle condition in such situations is new.